wandb/docs/docs/guides/registry/intro.md

 ## Migrating from the legacy Model Registry to W&B Registry

 The W&B Model Registry will be deprecated by the end of 2024.
-The contents in your Model Registry will be migrated to the new Registry.
+The contents in your Model Registry will be migrated to W&B Registry.
 Detailed information about the migration process from the legacy Model Registry to Registry will be posted soon.

 The soon to be legacy W&B Model Registry App UI is still available until W&B Registry is made generally available.
 To view the legacy Model Registry: Navigate to the Model Registry from the homepage.
 A banner will appear to view the legacy Model Registry App UI.